tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 There is nothing called `foo1`!
 This is a genuine semantic conflict.
 Should the new name of `foo1` be `foo1_new_name` or `foo1_another_new_name`?
-The knowledge required to answer that question is not contained within the conflict resolution markers of the merge conflict.
+The knowledge required to answer that question is not contained within the conflict markers of the merge conflict.
 Local reasoning can't help.
 You now have to think globally about the meaning of the two branches in question.

 ## Observations